Parliament of the World's Religions: Participants

 Absent from this event were the Church of Jesus Christ of Latter-day Saints, who were not invited, Native American religious figures, Sikhs, and other Indigenous and Earth centered religionists; these religions and spiritual traditions were not represented until the 1993 Parliament convened.

 Legacy

 The 1893 Parliament had a lasting ripple effect.
 One striking example is its influence on Sarah Farmer, who established Greenacre in Eliot, Maine.
 After meeting with participants in the World Parliament of religions, she was inspired to dedicate the camp to the message of peace which is a principle she saw reflected in all the great religions.
-In 1894, representatives from at least seventeen faiths fathered at Greenacre and raised what is believed to be the world's first peace flag, symbolizing the ideal of harmonious living.
+In 1894, representatives from at least seventeen faiths gathered at Greenacre and raised what is believed to be the world's first peace flag, symbolizing the ideal of harmonious living.
 Greenacre soon became a center for inter-religious learning, with figures like Swami Vivekananda and Anagarika Dharmapala visiting to teach and continue the Parliament's vision of spiritual conversation.